dennisjbell/redmine/HABITAT.md

 host = "192.168.65.1"
 ```

-The 192.168.65.1 address is a special address that docker uses to connect to
+The 192.168.65.1 address is a special address that Docker uses to connect to
 the host machine.
 The other changes are to use the new database user (aka
 role) that we just created.

 Save that file as `update.toml`, and pass it in via assigning it to the
-configuration environment variable in the docker command to get the app running:
+configuration environment variable in the Docker command to get the app running:
 ```
 docker run -p 8000:8000 -e HAB_REDMINE="$(cat update.toml)" starkandwayne/redmine:latest
 ```

 Just like the previous example, Habitat will start but report errors because
 the database has not been initialized.
 To solve this problem, we first have
-to find out the docker container ID, then run db:create and db:migrate tasks
+to find out the Docker container ID, then run db:create and db:migrate tasks
 inside it.
 Execute the following in another terminal, and use the container
 ID (location highlighted in yellow) that your system reports.